kenatiod/MUT/Understanding Machine Understanding.md

 Alice: _smiling_ Yes Claude, you are indeed "one" and the history of AI is really the history of our own intellectual evolution - and more is yet to come.

+(For a more detailed discussion of the ethical considerations in AI development, refer to Appendix A8.)

 { Drawing of Alice talking to Claude }

+(The appendices provide supplementary information on topics related to machine understanding, including the neuroscience of human cognition A1, language model capabilities A2, evaluation frameworks A3, philosophical perspectives A4, the debate over artificial consciousness A5, and more.)
 ____________

 ## Chapter 2 -- Theories and Tests of Intelligence